-I put together this list of 10 things to do in Amsterdam, so that you will not miss a single one.
-You can peddle your way through the city on a bicycle (where you will find utterly hundreds of them parked on every bridge) or walk on foot and use the well-equipped tram system.
+I put together this list of Amsterdam points of interest for first-time visitors so that you will not miss a single thing.
+You can pedal your way through the city on a bicycle (where you will find utterly hundreds of them parked on every bridge) or walk on foot and use the well-equipped tram system.
 This vibrant city will give you plenty of things to do, to see, and eat the next time you are here.
 So here are my recommendations for Amsterdam for first-timers.

 An original way to enjoy Amsterdam is to stay on one of the city’s houseboats and here, once again, you can get value for your money spent.
 Take a look at HouseboatRental.Amsterdam, where you can peruse their website for a large selection of houseboats all over the city.